team7katas/sysopsquad/README.md

 Functional and quality requirements are described in [this page ](Requirements.md)

 ## Baseline Architecture
 This section describes the architecture of the current ticket system.

+Please note that all views are documented in [C4 model](https://c4model.com) style, although only System Context, Container and dynamic views are presented.
+The most diagrams use informal notation style.
+All diagrams are supplied with a key explaining meaning of each shape on the diagram.

 The current ticket system demonstrates very poor characteristics of availability, maintainability, deployability and performance.
 Our goal is to design a new system that solves aforementioned problems.